 If you’re visiting Malta by public transport in shoulder season like we did, the best option is to stay either in Sliema/St Julians or Valletta.
 Both places offer plenty of hotels, apartment rentals and other accommodation options – let’s have a closer look.

 This is Malta’s capital, an exquisite Baroque town built in golden sandstone.
-It is one of the smallest capitals in the world, just over one kilometer long and 600 meters wide.
+It is one of the smallest capitals in the world, just over one kilometer long and 600 meters wide – yet, it’s definitely one of the best cities in the Mediterranean!

 As the capital, Valletta is the most visited place in the island.
 Dozens of cruise ships dock every day and the historic center is overrun with tour groups and with Maltese working in offices and government buildings.